mattbellis/Siena-College-CSIS-200/HOWTO_DOWNLOAD_A_FILE.md

 3 You want to verify with your File Manager (Finder on Mac, My Computer or File Explorer on Windows) that the file you downloaded has either the **.py** or **.ipynb** at the very end, depending on the type of file you download.

+On Windows, you can do this in File Manager by doing XXXXXXXXXXXXXXXXXXXXXXXX

 Good luck!